balajics018/Librarymanagementask/README.md

 • Global Exception Handler with meaningful error responses
 • CORS configured for Angular frontend integration

-The application runs immediately with no database setup required — just run: mvn spring-boot:run
+  mvn spring-boot:run

 All API endpoints are working and tested: